sejoonkimmm/My-Terraform-with-Golang/README.md

 2. **Go**: Ensure you have Go installed on your machine.
 Download and install Go from here: [Go Installation Guide](https://golang.org/doc/install)

+## Version 2 Features
+1. **Simplified Build Process**
+You no longer need to manually specify the operating system and architecture when building the project.
+Just run sh build.sh and the script will detect your OS and create the appropriate executable file.

+2. **Enhanced State Management**
+A tfstate file is now created for each resource based on its name.
+This allows you to track and manage the state of your resources more effectively.

+3. **Multiple YAML File Handling**
+The program now supports handling multiple YAML configuration files.
+You can specify multiple config files in a single command, and the program will process each one sequentially.

+4. **Simplified AWS CLI Integration**
+While you can still use shell scripts to run AWS CLI commands, this program allows you to define your infrastructure in YAML files and execute them directly, making the process much simpler and more intuitive.

 ## Setup

 ### AWS CLI Installation